The FTSE 100 vs FTSE 250

 Market Capitalisation, Growth Potential and Income

 However, for this same reason, the FTSE 100 is renowned for producing a decent income for investors, as many of its large-cap constituents are reliable dividend distributers.
-At the time of writing (12 October 2021), the FTSE 100 has a distribution yield of almost 3.5% which is likely to appeal to income investors.
+At the time of writing (26 May 2023), the FTSE 100 has a dividend yield of 3.8% which is likely to appeal to income investors.

 It should be noted, however, that distribution yields are subject to constant change and dividend payments are not always guaranteed.
 For example, during the coronavirus pandemic, many dividend paying companies either reduced or stopped paying dividends in order to preserve cash to help survive the downturn.